What are Alerts?

 1. Alerts Center in the sidebar.

-2. Alerts Bell at the top of every saved Panel.
+2. Alerts bell at the top of every saved search.

 To create a notification, select “Create Alert” and follow the steps below:

-You can choose any of your saved panels.
-All Networks are supported, as are Team Panels.
+You can choose any of your saved searches.
+All Networks are supported, as are Team Searches.

 Choose type of alert.